Autonomous Systems

 Autonomous agents

 Autonomous agents attempt to make independent decisions to achieve a set of goals in dynamic, unpredictable (usually complex) environments.
 The basis for decision-making can be the agent's own state (self-awareness) or the perception of the environment (context-awareness).
 Agents find application in cyberphysical production systems, the merging of the real world with the virtual world.
-While an AGV or an AMR are two examples of the real world, the standardized digital material flow and the transports it contains are an example of a virtual agent.
+While an AGV or an AMR are two examples of the real world, the standardized digital material flow and the transports it contains are examples of a virtual agent.
 Here, the autonomous material flow can negotiate the execution of the transports to the agents of the AGVs and AMRs, while the vehicles execute the transports.

 Holistic approach